QUICK TRAIL FACTS

 - Difficulty: easy

 - Sights: Alamoosook Lake, Craig Pond

 The Craig Brook Fish Hatchery has been raising endangered sea-run Atlantic salmon since the late 19th century to stock Maine rivers.
-Along with going for a walk in the mature mixed forest here, and a highly recommended swim afterward, if it’s hot enough — here, you can visit the hatchery’s visitors center and Atlantic Salmon Fly Fishing Museum.
+Along with going for a walk in the mature mixed forest here, and a highly recommended swim afterward, you can visit the hatchery’s visitors center and Atlantic Salmon Fly Fishing Museum.

 Directions: You can park at the hatchery at 306 Hatchery Road in East Orland.
 Turn onto Hatchery Road from Route 1 and drive to the end where the facility is.